elibroftw/blog.elijahlopez.ca/content/posts/the-best-religion.md

 in the 21st century.

 And if you don't agree with this circumcision ethics, we can still tackle the problem with raising your child to be Muslim.
-I picked Muslim, because Christians aren't raised to pray 5 times a day and actually devote large amounts of time to their religion.
+I picked Muslim, because Christian children aren't raised to pray 5 times a day as well as to devote large amounts of time to their religion.
 Christianity is not squeaky clean, but it's not as dirty as Islam.

+For an example where Christianity goes wrong, the ban on contraceptives by the Pope; Yes this is Catholicism, however Catholics make up a large chunk of Christians.

 There is a difference between indoctrination and telling your kid that Santa is real.
 The difference is that when the kid asserts their parents are the ones planting the presents, the parents